RMS Tayleur: Disaster

 Estimates of the number of lives lost vary, as do the numbers on board.
-The latter are between 528 and 680, while the dead are supposed to be at least 297, and up to 380, depending on source.
-Out of over 200 women on board, only three survived, possibly because of the difficulty with the clothing of that era.
+The latter are between 528 and 680, while the dead are ranged from 100 to 475, depending on source.
+Out of over 200 women on board, only three survived, possibly in part due to the heavy layers of clothing commonly worn by women of that era.
 Of the more than 50 children on board, only 2 survived.
 The survivors were then faced with having to get up an almost sheer 80 foot (24m) cliff to get to shelter.
 When word of the disaster reached the Irish mainland, the City of Dublin Steam Packet Company sent the steamer Prince to look for survivors.
 Recent research by Dr Edward J Bourke names 662 on board.

 A memorial to those killed in the wreck was unveiled at Portrane (53.493441 -6.108558) on 16 May 1999.

+In memory of those lost a Tayleur fund for the succour of shipwrecked strangers, was set up.

 Diving

 The remains of the wreck were rediscovered in 1959 by members of the Irish Sub-Aqua Club.
-Because the wreck is over 100 years old (166 as of 29 December 2019) a license to dive the site must be obtained from the Office of Public Works.
+Because the wreck is over 100 years old (171 as of 2025) a license to dive the site must be obtained from the Office of Public Works.

-The wreck lies at 17 metres depth some 30m off the southeast corner of Lambay Island in a small indentation at 53°28′54″N 06°01′12″W. Substantial wreckage includes the hull, side plates, a donkey engine and the lower mast.
+The wreck lies at 17 metres (10 fathoms) depth some 30 metres (yards) off the southeast corner of Lambay Island in a small indentation at 53°28′54″N 06°01′12″W. Substantial wreckage includes the hull, side plates, a donkey engine and the lower mast.
 The woodwork was salvaged shortly after the wreck.
 Crockery and several pieces of the wreck are on display at Newbridge House, Donabate.